Finance

 Data security takes the top spot for compliance spending, but for many businesses, the driving force behind this investment isn’t necessarily to tighten their own security posture, but rather to meet legal and regulatory requirements.

-According to a report by FMP Global, "The True Cost of Non-Compliance in Business" non-compliance often leads to business disruption beyond just fines.
+According to a report by FMP Global, “The True Cost of Non-Compliance in Business” non-compliance often leads to business disruption beyond just fines.
 This can include investigations, production stoppages, and reputational damage, all of which can be far more expensive than implementing compliance measures in the first place.
+Non-compliance can also expose organizations to a wide range of business risks, including financial, legal, and reputational threats.

-Various Types of Financial Risks
+Various Types of Financial Risks and Risk Analysis

 Credit Risk